Hammond Square Cinema

 No one has favorited this theater yet

-The Cinema 285 was built in the spring of 1971 by the Georgia Theatre Company.
+The Cinema 285 was opened July 2, 1971 with Dustin Hoffman in “Little Big Man”.
+It was built and operated by the Georgia Theatre Company.
 The location was the 5900 block of Roswell Road in Sandy Springs, at the intersection with Hammond Drive.
 At the time it was part of the Grant City Shopping Center.
 The W.T.
 Grant Company opened several shopping centers along I-285 during those years and two of the others also contained theatres, the Doraville and Candler Road Mini Cinemas.
 The land for this center was cleared in 1969, but the construction suffered through several starts and stops before finally finishing in June of 1971.

 The Cinema 285 opened in June of 1971 with the second run release of “Little Big Man” the day after “Man” ended its very successful three month run at the Phipps Plaza Theatre.
 Since Phipps is only four miles away, the movie had already been seen by almost anyone in that area who cared to see it.
 Two weeks later, “Love Story” opened the day after its six month run at the Capri Theatre in Buckhead.
 The Capri is only six miles away, and the pattern for sub run movies at this site was clearly established.
 No movie that played in the first run houses of the northern suburbs was going to do much business here.